tuinannan/tuinannan.github.io/content/_index.md

 ---
 ### Recent News

-12/2022: I gave a talk on side channel attacks at the Southeast University.
+12/2022: I gave a talk on side channel attacks at Southeast University.

 09/2022: Our work on defending bit flip attacks got accepted in [IEEE Transactions on Computers](https://www.computer.org/csdl/journal/tc/).